bpsushi/aiengine-senectus.ai/reccuring-agent/README.md

 An intelligent shopping agent built with Anthropic's Claude Agent SDK that reads a shopping list and automatically places orders on a Medusa e-commerce store using the MCP (Model Context Protocol) server.

+This agent should be run as background service for reccuring orders.

 ## Features

 - 🤖 Built with official **Anthropic Claude Agent SDK**